openziti/ziti-doc/docusaurus/docs/learn/core-concepts/pki.md

 The Ziti Controller edge enrollment signer (`edge.enrollment.signingCert`) will issue a client and server certificate during enrollment.
 These are written to the file paths specified in the `identity` configuration section at the same time.

-#### PKI Configuration
+#### Router Configuration Reference

-Please refer to [the configuration reference](../../reference/30-configuration/conventions.md#identity) for a description of each property in the conventional `identity` section that is used n the controller's and routers' configuration files.
+Please refer to [the configuration reference](../../reference/30-configuration/conventions.md#identity) for a description of each property in the conventional `identity` section that is used in the router configuration file.

 ### Third Party CA (optional)